GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 - Parallel - **processing** multiple tasks at the same time.
 - Concurrent - having multiple tasks **in progress** at the same time.

-Basically parallel computing is when you ask your computer to perform multiple tasks at the same time in parallel and it actually is doing all that work at the same time.
+Parallel execution is when you ask your computer to perform multiple tasks at the same time in parallel and it is working on all of those tasks at the same time.

-Concurrent is when you tell your computer to perform multiple tasks and it performs them in pieces.
+Concurrent execution is when you tell your computer to perform multiple tasks and it performs them in pieces.
 Starting one, jumping to another, then returning to the previous one and so on.
 Basically, your CPU is only working on 1 task at a time and switches between tasks by using what’s called “Context Switching” (more on that later).

 It is much easier to understand the difference with actual examples, so lets go through some and see how synchronous, parallel and concurrent execution differs.